thomaskoppelaar/interpreter-from-scratch/docs/2-expanding-memory.md

 # Part 2: Expanding memory

 In the [last part](1-creating-memory.md), we added a single cell of memory to our interpreter.
 This week, we want to expand and allow for more than one value to be stored at a time.
-To do this, we will rework some of our previous operators, add introduce some new ones.
+To do this, we will rework some of our previous operators, and introduce some new ones.

 ## The Stack